-- Jogging: The impact of light jogging is great to build strong bones, too.
-Start with a walk two minutes, then run for one minute.
+- Jogging: The impact of light jogging is great to build strong bones too.
+Start with a two minute walk, then run for one minute.
 Continue alternating as you work up to a steady jogging pace.

 - Tennis: Andre Agassi won’t be watching, so ease into the game and join a tennis club or find a willing partner and have fun.